General Dynamics F-16 Fighting Falcon operators: Philippines

-Ukraine has expressed interest in the F-16.
+Vietnam

+On 21 April 2025, multiple news channels reported that Vietnam is finalizing an agreement to purchase at least 24 F-16s, possibly the F-16V variant.

 Cancelled orders and failed bids

 Australia

 The F-16A and F-16C were among the designs considered by the Royal Australian Air Force to replace its Dassault Mirage III fighters in the late 1970s and early 1980s.
 After the initial evaluation processes were concluded, the RAAF was left with a choice between the F-16C and F/A-18 Hornet, both of which met its technical requirements.
 While the F-16C was cheaper than the F/A-18A, the RAAF decided that the Hornet was more technologically mature, easier to maintain during operational deployments, and likely to have a much lower attrition rate.
 Accordingly, the Australian Government chose to order 75 F/A-18s in October 1981.

 Brazil

 Brazil was evaluating the F-16BR with the intent to manufacture it in a joint-venture with Lockheed Martin.
 The Dassault Rafale, Boeing F/A-18 Super Hornet, and the Saab Gripen NG were eventually shortlisted, but not the F-16BR.
 In the end, the JAS-39 Gripen E was chosen.